 What happens during a blood and marrow transplant?

 There are different types of blood and marrow transplants, also known as stem cell transplants, but all involve the infusion of hematopoietic stem cells, a type of cell found in bone marrow that has the ability to mature into healthy blood cells.
 Depending on your type of cancer, your physician may use your own stem cells or use stem cells collected from a donor, and then perform a stem cell infusion, which looks similar to a blood transfusion.
 As the stem cells are introduced into your bloodstream, they naturally migrate into the bone marrow.
 In the bone marrow, stem cells begin to replicate and become different types of healthy blood cells: red blood cells that deliver oxygen throughout the body, platelets that help blood to clot, and white blood cells to help the body fight infection.
-After your stem cell transplant, you will remain under close observation for a few weeks and over time, your transplanted stem cells multiply and produce blood cells to create a healthy immune system.
+After your stem cell transplant, you will remain under close observation and over time, your transplanted stem cells multiply and produce blood cells to create a healthy immune system.

 What is the difference between an allogeneic and autologous transplant?